All Episodes

 It's hard for me to judge.

-I'm not the expert in this, Ed.
+I'm not the expert in this ad.

-I need a specific I can do great things for you.
+Oh, I can do great things for you.

-If you go to Richard Hoagland's site, TheEnterpriseMission.com, there are many, many photographs of this NEXRAD radar.
+If you go to Richard Hoagland's site, theenterprisemission.com, there are many, many photographs of this NEXRAD radar.

-Okay, well that makes life really easy for us, because now we know instead of talking about something, we have a photograph.
+Okay, well, that makes life really easy for us because now we know instead of talking about something, we have a photograph.

 Number one, we can determine whether a photograph is contrived or not.

-Well, you know that in my business.
-We don't assume anything true.
-I'm not of course.
-I would not denigrate
+Well, you know that in my business, we don't assume anything.

-anybody's Divert I'm not questioning that they're not veridical
+I'm not questioning that they're not veritical.

 I'm just saying that I can't afford to do that in my business.

-Both as a military team and as remote viewers over the years.
+Because we've been thrown all kinds of tests, both as a military team and as remote viewers over the years.

 You know what I mean.

-We certainly would and we'll do that.
+We certainly would, and we'll do that.

 So I'll take a look at that for you.

-And I think the other thing that I would like you to look at if you wouldn't mind is these now many many reports I have from pilots of what appear to be radiation burns.
+And I think the other thing that I would like you to look at, if you wouldn't mind, is these now many, many reports I have from pilots of what appear to be radiation burns.

-Now x-rays I can see at altitude during a solar storm you might be bombarded with x-rays but Nothing that would burn your skin, and...
-That sounds like high-power microwaves.
+Now, X-rays, I can see at altitude during a solar storm, you might be bombarded with X-rays, but nothing that would burn your skin.

 Yeah, it really does.